Accounts & Email

 Students who leave the university without completion of their degree or program may keep their email accounts and forwarding as long as they are "eligible to register."
-This is the period during which they may return to school without formal re-admission: usually one year from their last registered term.
+This is the period during which they may return to school without formal re-admission: one year from their last registered term.

 Employees who are fired, students who are expelled, or any individual that is otherwise asked to leave the University "for cause" will have all email and accounts privileges terminated immediately.

 A person with multiple roles at the University (a faculty member that is an alumnus, a staff member that is also a student or a part-time faculty, etc.) will receive email and accounts continuance benefits that give the maximum advantage unless other considerations override that benefit.

 Drexel College of Medicine accounts may also be subject to other considerations that override such benefits.